List of music considered the worst: 2000s–2020s

-This album was mired in development hell for eight years, and it received widely polarized responses ranging from very positive to scathing.
+The album was mired in development hell for eight years, and it received widely polarized responses ranging from very positive to scathing.
 Popular music historian Stephen Davis named it "the worst album ever."
 Music editor Ayre Dworken wrote: "Chinese Democracy is the worst album I have heard in years, if not in all my life of listening to music."
 It was included in Wired magazine's unranked list of the "5 Audio Atrocities to Throw Down a Sonic Black Hole" and placed first on Guitar Players "10 Awful Albums by 10 Amazing Bands" list.
 Chinese Democracy was ranked as the worst record of 2008 by several publications, including Time Out New York, Asbury Park Press and IGN.
 The Chicago Tribune noted the record in its end-of-year appraisal of 2008's worst in arts and entertainment.
-However, Rolling Stone, The Guardian, Spin, ABC News and Ultimate Classic Rock all included the album on best-of year-end lists.
+However, Rolling Stone, The Guardian, Spin, ABC News and Ultimate Classic Rock included the album on best-of year-end lists.